July 26, 2025

 St. John Chrysostom, Homily 24 on Romans (c.
 391)

 Wherefore I beseech you flee fornication, and the mother of it, drunkenness.
 Why sow where reaping is impossible, or rather even if you do reap, the fruit brings you great shame?
-For even if a child be born, it at once disgraces thyself, and has itself had injustice done it in being born through you illegitimate and base.
+For even if a child be born, it at once disgraces you, and has itself had injustice done it in being born through you illegitimate and base.
 And if you leave it never so much money, both the son of an harlot, and that of a servant-maid, is disreputable at home, disreputable in the city, disreputable in a court of law: disreputable too will you be also, both in your lifetime, and when dead.
-For if you have departed, even the memorials of your unseemliness abide.
+For if you have departed even, the memorials of your unseemliness abide.
 Why then bring disgrace upon all these?
 Why sow where the ground makes it its care to destroy the fruit?
 Where there are many efforts at abortion?
 Where there is murder before the birth?
 For even the harlot you do not let continue a mere harlot, but make her a murderess also.
 You see how drunkenness leads to whoredom, whoredom to adultery, adultery to murder; or rather to a something even worse than murder.
-For I have no name to give it, since it does not take off the thing born, but prevent its being born.
+For I have no name to give it, since it does not take off the thing born, but prevents its being born.
 Why then do you abuse the gift of God, and fight with His laws, and follow after what is a curse as if a blessing, and make the chamber of procreation a chamber for murder, and arm the woman that was given for childbearing unto slaughter?
 For with a view to drawing more money by being agreeable and an object of longing to her lovers, even this she is not backward to do, so heaping upon your head a great pile of fire.
 For even if the daring deed be hers, yet the causing of it is yours.
+Hence too come idolatries, since many, with a view to become acceptable, devise incantations, and libations, and love-potions, and countless other plans.
+Yet still after such great unseemliness, after slaughters, after idolatries, the thing seems to many to belong to things indifferent, aye, and to many that have wives too.
+From which the mingle (φορυτὸς) of mischief is the greater.
+For sorceries [poisonings] are applied not to the womb that is prostituted, but to the injured wife, and there are plottings without number, and invocations of devils, and necromancies, and daily wars, and truceless fightings, and home-cherished jealousies.

 Homilies on 1 Corinthians

-St. John Chrysostom, Homily No. 41 on 1 Corinthians
+St. John Chrysostom, Homily 41 on 1 Corinthians

 Let us then give them aid and perform commemoration for them.
 For if the children of Job were purged by the sacrifice of their father, why dost thou doubt that when we too offer for the departed, some consolation arises to them?
 Since God is wont to grant the petitions of those who ask for others.
 And this Paul signified saying, “that in a manifold Person your gift towards us bestowed by many may be acknowledged with thanksgiving on your behalf” (2 Cor.
 1:11).
 Let us not then be weary in giving aid to the departed, both by offering on their behalf and obtaining prayers for them: for the common Expiation of the world is even before us.
 Therefore with boldness do we then entreat for the whole world, and name their names with those of martyrs, of confessors, of priests.
 For in truth one body are we all, though some members are more glorious than others; and it is possible from every source to gather pardon for them, from our prayers, from our gifts in their behalf, from those whose names are named with theirs.
 Why therefore dost thou grieve?
 Why mourn, when it is in thy power to gather so much pardon for the departed?